hzy-ui/zhiyuan-huang.github.io/_pages/Music.md

 ---
 permalink: /Music/
 title: "My music journey"
-modified: 2023-11-09
+modified: 2025-7-17
 ---

-I love listening and playing music.

-I started learning electronic piano at the age of 4.

-And I picked up the acoustic guitar when I started my bachelor study (at 17).

-I started playing electric guitar when I started my master's degree (at 21).
+I have a deep love for music—both listening to it and playing it.
+I began learning electronic piano at the age of four, which laid the foundation for my musical journey.
+At seventeen, when I started my undergraduate studies, I picked up the acoustic guitar.
+Later, during my master’s program at twenty-one, I began playing the electric guitar.
+Most recently, after completing my master’s degree at twenty-five, I started learning the drums.

+This is my [Bilibili profile](https://space.bilibili.com/323265389?spm_id_from=333.1007.0.0), where I share videos of my own performances and live shows I’ve attended.

 ## Music
 I love listening to different genres of music, including Blues, Jazz, R&B, Soul, Pop music, country music, etc.